apapiu/apapiu.github.io/_posts/2015-01-07-riskk_strategies.md

 ---
 layout: post
-title: "blah"
+title: "Interactive Maps of NYC: Biking and Ancecstry"
 ---

-Let's see if this is going to work.
+##Let's see if this is going to work.

 {% include project.html %}